Extra Steps

 What should I do if I receive a flood warning?

-Flood warnings are issued between 30 minutes to 1 day ahead of flooding.
-It means that flooding is expected, and immediate action is required.
+We issue Flood Warnings between 30 minutes to 1 day ahead of flooding.
+It means flooding is expected.
+Immediate action is required.

 What should I do?